iter8-tools/iter8/mkdocs/docs/tutorials/knative/slovalidation-helmex-gitops.md

 **Next Steps**

 !!! tip "Use in production"
-    The `knslo-gitops` Helm chart comprises of the `kn-hello-world` and `knslo-gitops-exp` sub-charts.
-These sub-charts are located in the `$ITER8/helm` folder.
-Modify them as needed by your application for production usage.

-!!! tip "Use with ArgoCD"
-    The `knslo-gitops` Helm chart comprises of the `kn-hello-world` and `knslo-gitops-exp` sub-charts.
-These sub-charts are located in the `$ITER8/helm` folder.
-Modify them as needed by your application for production usage.

-!!! tip "Use with Flux"
-    The `knslo-gitops` Helm chart comprises of the `kn-hello-world` and `knslo-gitops-exp` sub-charts.
-These sub-charts are located in the `$ITER8/helm` folder.
-Modify them as needed by your application for production usage.

-!!! tip "Use with GitHub Actions"
-    The `knslo-gitops` Helm chart comprises of the `kn-hello-world` and `knslo-gitops-exp` sub-charts.
-These sub-charts are located in the `$ITER8/helm` folder.
-Modify them as needed by your application for production usage.
+    The `knslo-gitops` Helm chart is located in the `$ITER8/helm` folder.
+Modify the chart as needed by your application for production usage.

 !!! tip "Try other Iter8 Knative tutorials"
     * [SLO validation with progressive traffic shift](testing-strategies/slovalidation.md)